hackclub/hackclub/workshops/weather_app/README.md

 To input the city from the user we use the `input` tag and declare it with class as `input` and `id` as `input`.

 Mainly `class` is used for passing information in `CSS` and `id` is used for `JS`.
-Also add a `placeholder` which is a text behind the input label that describes the expected value of input.
+Also, add a `placeholder` which is a text behind the input label that describes the expected value of the input.

 ```html
 <input id="input" class="input" placeholder="Enter the City Name">